Anthropology, College of Arts & Sciences

 UE East Hall 326

-I am an archaeologist who works at the site of Chavin de Huantar in the Peruvian Andes.
+I am an anthropologist and archaeologist who primarily works at the site of Chavin de Huantar in the Peruvian Andes.
 My work focuses on the ecological, agricultural, economic, and ritual practices of Andean peoples.
 Prior to coming to USD I was a post-doctoral fellow at Stanford from 2010-2011.

 Anthropology, pedagogy, increased access of underrepresented populations, interactive learning, and collaboration across departments.
-Teach for America alumus, 1999-2001.
+Teach for America alumnus, 1999-2001.

 Andean Archaeology, Historical Ecology, Sustainability, Agriculture, Ritual, and Food.